What are the Memorandum and Articles of Association?

 Can I change the Articles after Incorporating?

-It is possible to change the Articles after incorporation, however, they must be changed via a special resolution.
-In order to do this, the members have to pass the special resolution agreeing to the changes and the final document (as altered) must be submitted to Companies House within 15 days of the resolution being passed.
+It is possible to change the Articles after incorporation; however, they must be changed via a special resolution.
+To do this, the members have to pass the special resolution agreeing to the changes, and the final document (as altered) must be submitted to Companies House within 15 days of the resolution being passed.

-Whatever the reason for wanting to change the Articles, it is best to seek out professional advice first.
+Whatever the reason for wanting to change the Articles, it's best to seek out professional advice first.

 Entrenched Articles of Association